pluginsGLPI/doc/source/credit/index.rst

 .. figure:: images/Credit-9.png
    :alt:

-In the **credit** section of the tikcet you can see a summary of credits spent and remaining
+In the **Credit** section of the ticket you can see a summary of credits spent and remaining

 .. figure:: images/Credit-10.png
    :alt: